google/googleapis.dart/googleapis_auth/README.md

 ### Using a non-Google authentication provider

-The `googleapis_auth` package is designed to work with Google's OAuth flow, but can be used with other OAuth providers as well.
-To do this, you need to subclass `AuthEndpoints` and provide authorization and token Uris.
+This package is designed to work with Google's OAuth flow, but it can be used with other OAuth providers as well.
+To do this, you need to subclass `AuthEndpoints` and provide authorization and token uris.
 For example:

 ```dart
 import 'package:googleapis_auth/auth_io.dart';